krissh6563-droid/CPwithPython/README.md

 * Easy to use and write
 * Syntax are shorter than any other programming language

+## What is PIP and how do you use it?
+* PIP is a Python package manager that’s used to simplify the installation and management of third-party libraries.
+Some of the tasks it enables you to do include:
+1. Installing packages with the command pip install package_name
+2. Specifying versions with the command pip install package_name==version
+3. Upgrading packages with the command pip install --upgrade package_name
+4. Uninstalling packages with the command pip uninstall package_name
+5. Listing installed packages with the command pip list
+6. Installing packages from a requirements.txt file with the command pip install -r requirements.txt

 # Important Tricks in Python
 * take multiple inputs in one line separated by space
 ```